13Karl/CUDA-Image-and-Video-codec/README.md

 We will first download the git repository and then will navigate to CUDA_ImCod and open the CUDA_ImCod.sln file.
 Visual studio will popup, and, depending on the version used, it could prompt to update the solution to a newer version.
 Just accept the suggestion.
 Once you are in the solution, right-click on the CUDA_ImCod solution and click on properties.

-In the properties window, navigate to the **“VC++ Directories”** and modify the **“Include Directories”**, changing the **“cub”** folder to the one where you have your cub implementation (https://nvlabs.github.io/cub/).
+In the properties window, navigate to the **“VC++ Directories”** and modify the **“Include Directories”**, changing the **“cub”** folder (or appending it to the end if the cub folder is not there already) to the one where you have your cub implementation (https://nvlabs.github.io/cub/).
 It is included as well within the source code of this project.

 Next, under the CUDA C/C++ properties, update the **“Additional Include Directories”** section with the right information on where the cub folder is.
 On this same CUDA C/C++ section, select **“Device”** and change the **“compute_61,sm_61”** to the appropriate values depending on the gpu, i.e.: